 Reasons for your credit score

-five reasons for that particular score.
-While these reasons are usually negative, because it is the reasons why
+five reasons that are most heavily influencing that particular score.
+These reasons are usually negative, because they are the reasons why

-must contain enough information—and enough recent information—on which to base your credit score.
+For a FICO® Score to be calculated, your credit report from the bureau for which the score is being calculated must contain enough information—and enough recent information—on which to base a credit score.

 Generally, that means you must have at least one account that has been open for six months or longer,

-and at least one account that has been reported to the credit reporting agency within the last six months.
+and at least one account that has been reported to the credit bureau within the last six months.